Airport lounge reviews, flight reviews and travel inspiration

 Time: Morning (8:00 AM – 10:00 AM)

 The Premium Lounge Guangzhou T2 is one of the pay-per-use lounges at Terminal 2 in Guangzhou Baiyun International Airport (CAN).
-I visited in 2025 to see whether it offers enough comfort, food, and amenities to justify the entry fee.
-Here’s what to expect, from seating and showers to WiFi and overall value for money.
-We had a pretty cool layover in Guangzhou with our full layover guide written up here.
+We visited to see whether it offers enough comfort, food, and amenities to justify the entry fee.
+Here’s what to expect, from seating and showers to Wi-Fi and overall value for money.

 By subscribing, you agree to receive emails from The Airport Lounge Bro.
 You can unsubscribe at any time.
 View our Privacy Policy.